-- a) Wheels may be replaced and associated parts that are fitted to the homologated motorcycle may be altered or replaced. - b) Aftermarket wheels must be made from aluminium alloys. - c) The use of the following alloy materials for the wheels is not allowed: Beryllium (>=5%), Scandium (>=2%), Lithium (>=1%). - d) The homologated road bike wheel and sprocket carrier assembly may be used with no modification, irrespective of material.
-Bearings and spacers may be changed. - e) On motorcycles equipped with a double-sided swing arm (rear fork), the rear sprocket must remain on the rear wheel when the wheel is removed. - f) Bearings, seals and axles may be altered or replaced from those fitted to the homologated motorcycle. - g) Wheel balance weights may be discarded, changed or added to. - h) The valves are free.
+- a) Wheels may be replaced and associated parts that are fitted to the homologated motorcycle may be altered or replaced. - b) Aftermarket wheels must be made from aluminium alloys. - c) The use of the following alloy materials for the wheels is not allowed: Beryllium (>=5%), Scandium (>=2%), Lithium (>=1%). - d) If the original design included a cushion drive for the rear wheel, it must be the originally fitted and homologated parts with no modification allowed. - e) Wheel axles may be modified or replaced, but must be made of the same material as the originally homologated part and have at least the same weight.
+The axle must have the same diameter as the homologated axle, but the thread area may be reduced in diameter. - f) The axles may be protected by permanently attached, non-sharp-edged plastic protectors, with a maximum projection outside the axle of 25 mm on the insertion side and 15 mm on the screw side.
+Wheel spacers can be modified or replaced. - g) Bearing spacers are free. - h) Wheel balance weights may be discarded, changed or added to.
+Angled aluminium or steel inflation valves are compulsory.